spatiotemporal-data/spatiotemporal-data.github.io/posts/time_varying_model.md

 <br>

 For evaluating our model, one can use GPU sources to accelerate the computing processing.
 Instead of `numpy` in CPU implementation, the package `cupy` shows a great toolbox for reproducing any Python codes with `numpy` and supports the GPU computing environment.
-The only change would be replacing `import numpy as np` as `import cupy as np`.
+The only change would be replacing `import numpy as np` by `import cupy as np`.

 <br>